Ferris State University: Academics

-Academic colleges

-The university has 8 colleges offering more than 170 educational programs—Arts and Sciences, Business, Education and Human Services, Engineering Technology, Health Professions, the Kendall College of Art and Design, Michigan College of Optometry, and Pharmacy.
+The university has eight colleges offering more than 170 educational programs—Arts and Sciences, Business, Education and Human Services, Engineering Technology, Health Professions, the Kendall College of Art and Design, Michigan College of Optometry, and Pharmacy.
 Program offerings lead to bachelor's and associate degrees and certificates.
-Master's degrees in Information Security and Intelligence, Career and Technical Education, Criminal Justice, Business Administration, Curriculum and Instruction, Nursing, and Fine Arts are available.
-Ferris also offers doctoral degrees in Optometry, Pharmacy, Nursing Practice, and Community College Leadership.
+Master's degrees in information security and intelligence, career and technical education, criminal justice, business administration, curriculum and instruction, nursing, and fine arts are available.
+Ferris also offers doctoral degrees in optometry, pharmacy, nursing practice, and community college leadership.

-Kendall College of Art and Design offers graduate and undergraduate fine arts degrees as well as a B.S. degree in Art History.
+Kendall College of Art and Design offers graduate and undergraduate fine arts degrees, as well as a Bachelor of Science degree in art history.
 Kendall's campus is in Grand Rapids, Michigan.

 The Michigan College of Optometry is one of 16 schools or colleges of optometry in the United States and the only college of optometry in Michigan.
-MCO doctors and student interns deliver eye-care to patients in the region.
+MCO doctors and student interns deliver eye care to patients in the region.
 Graduates receive a Doctor of Optometry degree.

 The College of Pharmacy graduates comprise more than half of Michigan's practicing pharmacists.
 Graduates receive a Doctor of Pharmacy degree.

-Ferris State's most popular undergraduate majors, by 2021 graduates, were:
+Ferris State's most popular undergraduate majors, in order by 2021 graduates, were: